- The rules in Horizon Europe will be simplified to increase legal certainty and reduce administrative burden.

 - The Mutual Insurance Mechanism (formerly "Guarantee Fund") will be extended to all forms of institutional partnerships, including Article 185 Initiatives, which have previously not been covered.

 - Actions that receive funding from different EU programmes will be audited only once, covering all involved EU programmes and their respective applicable rules.

-FFG has carried out a comparative analysis of the rules for participation in Horizon 2020 with those proposed for Horizon Europe by the European Commission and created as well another document with a comparison of the legal texts of the Rules for Participation Horizon 2020, the proposal of the European Commission for Rules for Participation in Horizon Europe, as well as related articles of the new EU Financial Regulation and the Common Provisions for the Structural Funds.
+FFG has created a comparison of the legal texts of the Rules for Participation Horizon 2020, the proposal of the European Commission for Rules for Participation in Horizon Europe, as well as related articles of the new EU Financial Regulation and the Common Provisions for the Structural Funds.

 National Contact Point: Legal and financial matters